duhanlu/ml_project/README.md

   * 1️⃣ top 5 stock and bottom 5 stock by selecting a date;
   * 2️⃣ stock price change graph by entering the stock id;
   * 3️⃣ adding values to get prediction for the specific stock, date and second;
-  * 4️⃣uploading files for prediction（📒: the uploaed file has to be have a right format).
+  * 4️⃣uploading files for prediction（📒 the uploaed file has to be have a right format).
 * **Demo**: Visit url: https://ml7773projectdeploy.streamlit.app/ for the cloud demonstration of it.
 Or you can run the deploy.py file to check the demo.

 # Checklist